sundowndev/phoneinfoga/docs/install.md

 - Choose your OS and architecture
 - Download the archive, extract the binary then run it in a terminal

-You can also do it from the terminal (UNIX system only) :
+You can also do it from the terminal (UNIX systems only) :

 ```shell
 # Download latest release in the current directory